ligato/docs/docs/developer-guide/kvscheduler.md

 2. `B` **is derived from** `A`:

-- value `B` is not created directly by either NB or SB.
-Rather, it is derived from a base value `A` using the `DerivedValues()` method of the descriptor for `A`.
+- value `B` is _not_ created directly by either NB or SB.
+Rather, it is derived from a base value `A` using the `DerivedValues()` method of the `A` descriptor.
 </br>
 </br>

-- a derived value `B` exists for only as long as its base `A` exists.
-It is removed immediately when the base value `A` disappears.
+- a derived value `B` exists for only as long as its base `A` exists. `B` is removed immediately when the base value `A` disappears.
 </br>
 </br>

 - a derived value may be represented by a descriptor different from the base value.
-It usually represents some property of the base value that other values may depend on, or an extra action to be taken when additional dependencies are met.
+This usually represents a base value property that other values depend on.
+Or an extra action to take when additional dependencies are met.

+You will use dependencies to implement descriptors and plugin lookup in your application.

 ---

 ### Diagram

 The diagram below shows the interactions between the KV Scheduler and the layers above and below.
-Using [Bridge Domain][bd-cfd] as an example, it depicts both the dependency and the derivation relationships, together with a pending value (of unspecified type) waiting for an interface to be created first.
+Using [Bridge Domain][bd-cfd] as an example, it depicts the dependency and the derivation relationships, together with a pending value of unspecified type waiting for an interface to be created first.

 ![KVScheduler diagram](../img/developer-guide/kvscheduler.svg)

+If you wish to re-create the transactions illustrated in the graph, use a combination of agentctl put, dump and config history commands.
+The Quick Start, plugin and agentctl sections provide examples for configuring interfaces and bridge domains.

 ---

 ### Resync

-Plugins are not required to implement their own resync mechanisms.
-By providing a KV Descriptor with CRUD operation callbacks to the KV Scheduler, a plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
-The KV Scheduler can determine and execute the set of operations needed to perform complete resynchronization.
+You are not required to implement plugin-specific resync functions.
+By providing a KV Descriptor with CRUD operation callbacks to the KV Scheduler, your plugin "teaches" the KV Scheduler how to handle the plugin's configuration items.
+The KV Scheduler can then determine and execute the set of operations needed to perform complete resynchronization.

 ---